LedgerHQ/ragger/_sources/glossary.rst.txt

      :term:`BAGL` for more recent devices such as :term:`Stax`.
 It is embedded into the :term:`SDK`.

+     It has also been back-ported to older devices such as NanoS+ and NanoX (but not NanoS) to ease interface flow development.

    Page
      In the :term:`Stax` SDK, a **Page** refers to a specific displayed Stax screen.A welcome page, a setting page are example of Pages.
 This name is